ChuanMeng/reranker-as-judge/README.md

 ### 3.2 RQ2: Re-rankers as judges via score thresholding

 #### 3.2.1 Run RankLLaMA
-Because we already obtained the re-ranking scores for the query–document pairs in the original TREC-DL 2019–2023 qrels in 3.1.2, we only need to generate RankLLaMA’s outputs here.
+Because we already obtained the re-ranking scores of monoT5 and Rank1 for the query–document pairs in the original TREC-DL 2019–2023 qrels in 3.1.2, we only need to generate RankLLaMA’s outputs here.
 We use the re-ranker input files produced in 3.1.1.
 Run the following commands to execute RankLLaMA and generate its re-ranking scores for the query–document pairs in the original TREC-DL 2019–2023 qrels:
 ```bash